Many people will try to convince you that SEO is hard and highly technical.

 Off-page optimization, also known as link building, is the process of strategically acquiring links from third parties to your site to increase the authority of your pages.

-However, not all links are created equal—here’s the summary:
+Not all links are created equal—here’s the summary:

 Link building is considered to be the hardest part about SEO—which is why, if you manage to master it, you’ll have an unfair advantage against the competition.